Alert

 Carotid Artery Interventions

 Help reduce your risk of stroke by getting treatment for blockages in your carotid arteries—blood vessels in your neck that supply blood to the brain.
-Trust UNC REX Healthcare’s vascular specialists to provide the best care for your situation—whether you need medication, angioplasty and stenting, or surgery.
+Trust UNC Health Rex’s vascular specialists to provide the best care for your situation—whether you need medication, angioplasty and stenting, or surgery.

 Carotid Angioplasty & Stenting